If you would like to book in a CCAPS presentation at your high school please book online.

 – Robern Hinchliffe, Dean of Students at St John’s Anglican College QLD

 Human Papilloma Virus (HPV) is a very common virus transmitted through sexual contact in both males and females.
 Generally, HPV has no symptoms and goes away by itself, but can sometimes cause serious illness, including cervical cancer.
-The vaccine along with regular Pap tests helps make cervical cancer an almost entirely preventable disease and CCAPS aims to arm students with the information required to make positive choices about their behaviour as they prepare for adulthood.
+The vaccine along with regular cervical screenings help make cervical cancer an almost entirely preventable disease and CCAPS aims to arm students with the information required to make positive choices about their behaviour as they prepare for adulthood.

 Booking in a CCAPS presentation